scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 In that method:

 - `sum` is an immutable local variable; it can’t be accessed outside of the method
-- The last line doubles the value of `sum`; this result is the value that’s yielded by the method
+- The last line doubles the value of `sum`; this value is returned from the method

 When you paste that code into the REPL, you’ll see that it works as desired: